Time Series Forecasting via Learning Convolutionally Low-Rank Models: Analyses and Learning Methods

-Still, highly-overcomplete dictionaries (i.e., $q\gg{}m$) might have good potentials, in the event that one finds a way to overcome the coherence issue.
+Still, highly-overcomplete dictionaries (i.e., $q\gg{}m$) have good potential.
+But, to demonstrate their power, one needs to find a way to overcome the coherence issue, which is rather challenging.
 In this work, we shall focus on learning slightly-overcomplete dictionaries with $q=2m$ by Principal Component Analysis (PCA) and PCP.